2023 Attractions for Southwest Arkansas

 Some of the best-groomed mountain bike trails can be found at Iron Mountain on the south shore of DeGray Lake just outside of Arkadelphia.
-With over 25 miles to cover, there is plenty of terrain for all levels.
 Fairly smooth with a few short technical sections thrown in, these are some of the best flow trails in the state of Arkansas.

 Arkansas’s largest reservoir is the 40,000 acre Lake Ouachita offers fishing for striped and largemouth bass and other sport fish in the backdrop of outstanding scenery.
 It is also a popular destination for scuba diving, pleasure boating, sailing and water skiing.
 A number of private resorts with marinas and other recreational amenities are located on its shores.
 Houseboat rentals are also available.
 Lake Ouachita State Park offers a marina, rental cabins, camping and hiking.
 Numerous U.S. Army Corps of Engineers’ recreation areas are also located on the lake, which was formed by the completion of Blakely Mountain Dam in the early 1950s.

 CONTACT: Lake Ouachita State Park, www.ArkansasStateParks.com/LakeOuachita; U.S. Army Corps of Engineers, www.MVK.USACE.Army.mil/Missions/Recreation/LakeOuachita.aspx.

 Logoly State Park